mikepqr/algorithms/propositions.md

 To sum up: An implication is true exactly when the if-part is false or the then-part is true.

+Note that because an implication is always true if the hypothesis is false, you can prove that it is is generally true by proving that it is true only if the hypothesis is true.

 ### iff

 P if-and-only-if Q asserts that P and Q are logically equivalent, i.e. they are